Do you need goals in life to reach the pinnacle of success and happiness that you’re after? Is goal setting the key to making that happen? Maybe.

 To succeed with my businesses moving forward then, the best advice I’ve come across is to pursue something I’m passionate about.
 That way I love what I do and can enjoy the process even when times are tough.

 Two viewpoints with sound, but opposite advice on the same topic.
-Both pursuing what they believe to to be the “right” way of doing things.
+Both pursuing what they believe to be the “right” way of doing things.
 But who’s right?
-If there can only be one of way of achieving success, but two roads to take, which is the correct path?
+If there can only be one way of achieving success, but two roads to take, which is the correct path?

 It’s a trick question.

 There is no one path.